-Spike is a simple incident management platform.
-We help teams by collating and alerting the right team about incidents which affects your customer.
+Spike.sh is a simple incident management platform.
+We help you by alerting the right team members about incidents that affect your customer.

-Our platform consists of 5 main parts -
+Our platform consists of a few modules -

 We integrate with a number of services and tools so you can use Spike as a central intelligence as we gather incidents and alert the right person for each incident.
 You can add unlimited number of integrations to your account.
 Each integration would have a separate identifiable token so you needn't worry about incidents mixing up and rest knowing that we have got you covered.

 We recently released Quick Setup for integrations.
 You can add new integrations to already existing services in just 10 seconds.